Daughter of Bills, Sabres owners into all-US QF in Australia - WHIZ News

 “A lot of people were complaining, and I told myself I wasn’t going to complain,” Brady said.
 “I mean, there’s way worse things going on in the world than me being stuck in a hotel room for 14 days.”

-Brady and Pegula gave the U.S. at least three women’s quarterfinalists at Melbourne Park, joining 23-time Grand Slam champion Serena Williams, who advanced a day earlier.
-And a fourth was a possibility, too, because unseeded Shelby Rogers played No. 1 Ash Barty for another spot in the round of eight.
+Brady and Pegula gave the U.S. three women’s quarterfinalists at Melbourne Park, joining 23-time Grand Slam champion Serena Williams, who advanced a day earlier.

-The other remaining women’s match was No. 18 Elise Mertens vs. Karolina Muchova.
+Top-ranked Ash Barty ensured a fourth American didn’t make it to the last eight, beating unseeded Shelby Rogers 6-3, 6-4 to set up a quarterfinal match against No. 25 Karolina Muchova.

 “I mean, it’s pretty awesome to see.
 I hope we can all push through,” Pegula said.
 “The last, I don’t know, year or so, we’ve really all pushed each other.
 Maybe we haven’t said it to each other, but I think we all can feel it.”